Levi237/react-project3/README.md

 My goal with this project is to make it easier for people to know when access becomes available again to allow the public.

+<br><br>
 *Future additions: compare userList to closureList to find !== matches and create a new list to show which parks have opened most recently*

 ## Website